marcin-lawrowski/wise-chat/readme.txt

 The plugin has its own implementation of bad words filtering mechanism.
 Currently it supports three languages: English, Polish and German.
 It is turned on by default.
 It detects not only simple words but also variations of words like: "H.a.c_ki.n_g" (assuming that "hacking" is a bad word).

-= How to ban an user? =
+= How to mute user?
+It prevents users from posting messages =

 Log in as an administrator and go to Settings -> Wise Chat Settings page, select Moderation tab.
-Enable "Enable Admin Actions" option and go to a page containing the chat.
-Next to each message there should be a button that allows to ban an user for 1 day.

-Alternatively log in as an administrator and type the command:
-`/ban [UserName] [Duration]`
-where "UserName" is the chosen user's name and "Duration" is constructed as follows: 1m (a ban for 1 minute), 7m (a ban for 7 minutes), 1h (a ban for one hour), 2d (a ban for 2 days), etc. Notice: IP addresses are actually blocked.
+Enable "Mute Action" option next to the user role you want to add a permission to mute users to.
+Go to the chat page.
+When you move the cursor over a message you will see mute button.
+This will mute the user who posted the message for 1 day.

-Alternatively you can go to Settings -> Wise Chat Settings page, select Bans tab.
-In "New Ban" row specify: IP address, duration and finally click "Add Ban" button.
+Alternatively, you can go to Settings -> Wise Chat Settings page, select Muted Users tab.
+In "Mute IP" row specify: IP address, duration and finally click "Mute IP" button.

+= How to get the list of muted users? =

+Go to Settings -> Wise Chat Settings page and select Muted Users tab.

+= How to stop muting user? =

+Go to Settings -> Wise Chat Settings page, select Muted Users tab and then delete the desired user from the list.

+= How to ban users?
+It prevents users from accessing the chat =

+Log in as an administrator and go to Settings -> Wise Chat Settings page, select Moderation tab.
+Enable "Ban Action" option next to the user role you want to add a permission to ban users to.
+Go to the chat page.
+When you move the cursor over a message you will see ban button.
+This will ban the user who posted the message.

+Alternatively, you can go to Settings -> Wise Chat Settings page and select Banned Users tab.
+In "Ban IP" row specify the IP address and click "Ban IP" button.

 = How to get the list of banned users? =

-Log in as an administrator and type the command:
-`/bans`
-or go to Settings -> Wise Chat Settings page and select Bans tab.

-= How to remove a ban of an user? =

-Log in as an administrator and type the command:
-`/unban [IP address]`
-or go to Settings -> Wise Chat Settings page, select Bans tab and then delete the desired ban from the list.

-= How to kick users? =

-Log in as an administrator and go to Settings -> Wise Chat Settings page, select Moderation tab.
-Enable "Enable Admin Actions" option and go to chat page.
-Next to each message there should be a button for kicking the user who sent the message.

-Alternatively, you can go to Settings -> Wise Chat Settings page and select Kicks tab.
-In "Add Kick" section specify IP address and click "Add Kick" button.

-= How to get the list of kicked users? =

-Log in as an administrator, go to Settings -> Wise Chat Settings page and select Kicks tab.
+Log in as an administrator, go to Settings -> Wise Chat Settings page and select Banned Users tab.

-= How to remove kicked IP address? =
+= How to remove a banned IP address? =

-Log in as an administrator, go to Settings -> Wise Chat Settings page, select Kicks tab and then delete the desired IP address from the list.
+Log in as an administrator, go to Settings -> Wise Chat Settings page, select Banned Users tab and then delete the desired IP address from the list.

 = How to get some information (e.g. IP address) about an user? =